Answer:

 7. Impact on Health:

-- Physical Health: The stress and anxiety associated with deportation can lead to physical health problems, including headaches, high blood pressure, and sleep disturbances.
+- Physical Health: The stress and anxiety associated with deportation can lead to various physical health issues, including headaches, high blood pressure, and sleep disturbances, which can further compromise overall well-being and quality of life.